Sdeakin93/peloton-web-api/README.md

 # How is it built?
 - It is built initally with Create React App.
-- In order to access the Peloton APi it uses CORS Anywhere eroku
+- In order to access the Peloton APi it uses a Cors-anywhere server hosted on Heroku [https://github.com/Isoaxe/cors-server]

 # Why?
 This was both an experiment in updating an app with React Hooks and upgrading an app to improve it.